Wives of alleged Haiti assassins left in the dark, desperate for word or to repatriate bodies

 But for their wives, more immediate questions loom: What will become of their husbands?
 And how will those left behind afford to support their families?

-Romero has not personally identified her husband’s body: Her daughter received video footage of a body that resembled him.
+Romero has not personally identified her husband’s body.
+Her daughter received video footage of a body that resembled his.
 It had a bullet wound in the back.

 But Colombian authorities have said he is one of the deceased Colombian nationals and that, while they are trying to accelerate the repatriation of bodies, it could cost Romero’s family $10,000 to $20,000 to bring the body home.

 “How, under these circumstances, are we going to pay something like that?”
-Romero said in an interview with The Post.
+Romero said in an interview with The Washington Post.

-She depends on her husband’s nearly $800-per-month retirement pension.
+She depends on her husband’s nearly $800-a-month retirement pension.
 But she cannot receive the money without a death certificate, which she cannot acquire until his body is returned.
 He never received any of the promised payment for his work in Haiti.
-And like others among the mercenaries, did not think he was on an assignment to kill Haiti’s present, Romero said.
+And like others among the mercenaries, he did not think he was on an assignment to kill Haiti’s present, Romero said.

 Adding to the stress is the lack of clarity around how he died, and what he was doing in Haiti in the first place.

 “They are not here to defend themselves,” she told The Post.
-“Their story is gone, they took it with them when they died.””
+“Their story is gone; they took it with them when they died.”

 Romero described her husband as “patient, happy” and a “wonderful” partner and father.

-He thought he has stumbled into good fortune earlier in the summer when he was offered a job working abroad, his first since retiring from the military.
-He was not asked to take a physical or to send a resume to any company, though he did need a negative coronavirus test, Romero said.
+He thought he had stumbled into good fortune earlier in the summer when he was offered a job working abroad, his first since retiring from the military.
+He was not asked to take a physical or to send a résumé to any company, though he did need a negative coronavirus test, Romero said.
 Within two days, he was on a plane to the Dominican Republic, which shares a border with Haiti.

-Such hires are common among former Colombian soldiers, who often look for work as bodyguards and in private security following their service.
+Such hires are common among former Colombian soldiers, who often look for work as bodyguards and in private security.
 Ex-soldiers from Colombia, which has faced decades of violence and warfare, are considered well-trained for such jobs.
 They are also often willing to work for low salaries, in international terms.

 The men were tricked into signing up for an operation without knowing its ultimate purpose, several of their wives told The Post.
-Reporters have not been able to speak with the men or those who recruited them, to get their side of the story.
+Reporters have not been able to speak with the men or those who recruited them to get their side of the story.

-My husband “was told an American company was hired for security purposes to help a very poor country in the region, but they never told him it was Haiti,” said Luz León, from Sogamoso, Boyacá.
+My husband “was told an American company was hired for security purposes to help a very poor country in the region, but they never told him it was Haiti,” said Luz León, of the city Sogamoso, in Boyacá.

 León said her husband, John Jairo Ramírez, received a call on July 3 offering him the job, his first day after leaving the military.

 He was offered $2,700 a month for a five-year security contract, she said.
-But once in Haiti, he told his wife the people who hired him did not have the contracts ready.
+But once in Haiti, he told his wife that the people who hired him did not have the contracts ready.

 “They were told to wait for a least a month before getting paid,” she said.